 JW: So, this is restaurants you did?

 So, I was one of the original boutique hotel designers, which is all about experiential design and weaving in something beyond just a nice bed and a beautiful environment.
 It’s a little bit more provocative.
 So that became my medium, I would say.
-I started working with Bill Kimpton in the 1990s and really understood and learned my craft, and saw that I could learn how to put people at ease, I could learn how to make people laugh, I could learn to make people uncomfortable, I could learn how to make them insecure if I wanted to.
+I started working with Kimpton in the 1990s and really understood and learned my craft, and saw that I could learn how to put people at ease, I could learn how to make people laugh, I could learn to make people uncomfortable, I could learn how to make them insecure if I wanted to.
 So, I began to dial with human emotions and how they reacted and responded to environment, stimuli, lighting, art.

 I dialed an experiment for years and I began to see that the more I introduced the ideas of conceptual arts, where it’s really the person’s reaction that makes the experience, rather than the actual environment.
 So, it’s about the idea underneath that space, that becomes so much more memorable and powerful as a tool of communication.
 I began to more and more experiment, and try different stories and narratives behind my work to see how I could draw people in.
 Always, as in film, when you sit down in the movie theater and the lights go down, you disappear into the experience.

-I read a lot and studied a lot about brain science, and what it is that gets us to drop into middle earth within 10 seconds of sitting down in the movie theater.
+I read a lot and studied a lot about brain science, and what it is that gets us to drop into middleearth within 10 seconds of sitting down in the movie theater.
 And technically, scientifically, there’s all kinds of cues we can give the brain to do that.
 And so, my goal has always been to narrow that gap.
 My audience is really my guest walking from the curb and how quickly can I draw them into my experience so that they really forget what they were doing.
-They come into the experience and they begin to explore and discover out of curiosity, before they realize that I’ve drawn them into something that maybe has some barbed messages underneath.
+They come into the experience and they begin to explore and discover out of curiosity, before they realize that I’ve drawn them into something that maybe has some hidden and sometimes barbed messages underneath.

 The first hotel we did where we began to bring in social activism into our hotels was a hotel in San Francisco.
 It was in 2012, and it was right down the street from Facebook’s corporate office.
 We wanted to capture the Facebook market, and we wanted those people to come to our hotel.
 It was an old hotel that was pretty boring and nondescript.
 I wanted to do something on social media, and I’ve always been uncomfortable about social media because it’s such a non-transparent form of communication.
 You don’t know who you’re really talking with, you don’t know what the facts are, and [that] bothered me a lot.

 So, I did a hotel, and I made a whole wall that was softly backlit, and it was actually mug shots from Alcatraz.
 I called it the original Facebook, and it makes the whole lobby glow with warmth.
-I put in a two story Plinko wall that the guests can play, because Plinko is like a perfect form of chaos.
+We put in a two story Plinko wall that the guests can play, because Plinko is like a perfect form of chaos.
 You don’t know where the ball is going to drop.
-You just didn’t know who was going to get your emails and who would get your photographs.
+You just don’t know who was going to get your emails and who would get your photographs.
 We made all the art out of recycled garbage, and it’s really beautiful, but again, it’s packaging somebody else’s garbage and making it look beautiful.
 So, I did the whole hotel based on the pros and cons of social media in 2012.
-And the texters took it over.
+And the techies took it over.
 They loved it.
 They saw the irony.

 JW: Now, I’m curious about the faces from Alcatraz.
 That did not offend anyone?